Try PostgreSQL's citext

 The PostgreSQL citext type (docs here) is a good choice for lots of user-facing text.

 And if you have a unique index, you probably don't want to allow both foo@example.com and Foo@example.com.
+Again, since unique indexes involve comparison, citext means these values conflict.

-(Note that citext is an extension; you have to CREATE EXTENSION IF NOT EXISTS citext in order to use it.)
+Note that citext is an extension; you have to CREATE EXTENSION IF NOT EXISTS citext in order to use it.

 Ordering